pecknigel/learning-resources/resources.md

 Just starting out?
 Towards the end you’ll find three suggested projects that you can work with to gain some experience with what web development is all about.
 Create a website, make an API and write a command line script.

-## A Note About MDN
+## MDN Web Docs

-The [MDN Web Docs](https://developer.mozilla.org/) site features comprehensive coverage of all front-end web technology.
-HTML, CSS, JavaScript and HTTP being the main contenders.
+The [MDN Web Docs](https://developer.mozilla.org/) site features comprehensive coverage of all front-end web technologies.
+With HTML, CSS, JavaScript and HTTP being the main contenders.

 It’s from the folks who create the Firefox web browser.
-Many of the links below are from MDN.
+Many of the links here are from MDN.

 ## Class Notes